-The Town recognizes that the employment of immediate family members may occur on occasion.
-It may take the steps necessary to attempt to ensure that no full-time or parttime immediate family members are employed in direct or indirect supervisory, subordinate relationships, or other situations that could present a security or confidentiality concern or a conflict of interest.
+The Town recognizes that the employment of immediate family members may occur on occasion, subject to the limitations set forth herein.
+It may take the steps necessary to attempt to ensure that no full-time or part-time immediate family members are employed in direct or indirect supervisory, subordinate relationships, or other situations that could present a security or confidentiality concern or a conflict of interest.
 This may include, but not be limited to, the transfer of employees within the organization to maintain impartial employment practices and to enhance supervision and security.
 Seasonal and temporary employees are exempt from the nepotism requirements.